polyaxon/polyaxon/docs/templates/experimentation/jobs.md

 ## Getting job info

-To view the info of a specific job, you need to have the experiment sequence it belongs to, and the job sequence within that experiment.
+To view the info of a specific job, you need to have the experiment id it belongs to, and the job id.

 ```bash